BCChangEBFE/CarND-Semantic-Segmentation/README.md

 * batch_size = 5
 * dropout_rate = 0.5

-From the chart below we can see the loss decreasing at we train the network,
+From the chart below we can see the cross entropy loss decreasing as we train the network,
 ![alt text](readme_img/lossVSepoc.png)

 Below are some of the result of running the FNN model on test images